 How is it possible for a liar to be as guilty as a murderer?

-Jesus, in the midst of helping others see that it was impossible to earn salvation, summarized the law in Mark 10:19 “You know the commandments: ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not bear false witness,’ ‘Do not defraud,’ ‘Honor your father and your mother.’ ”
+Jesus, in the midst of helping others taught that it is impossible to earn salvation, as He summarized it by the law in Mark 10:19 “You know the commandments: ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not bear false witness,’ ‘Do not defraud,’ ‘Honor your father and your mother.’ ”

 It isn’t just the act that brings judgement, it is the intent of the Heart.

 If I lust after a woman, in my heart I am already committing the act of adultery.
-If I hate someone, in my heart I have murdered them.
-If I covet in my heart, I show the discontent of all the Father has given me and how hatred to God and man.
+If I hate someone in my heart I have murdered them.
+If I covet in my heart, I show the discontent of all the Father has given me and my lack of contentment shows hatred to God and to man.

 Matthew 5:27 “You have heard that it was said, ‘Do not commit adultery.’
 But I tell you that anyone who looks at a woman to lust after her has already committed adultery with her in his heart.”